wp-plugins/category-posts-in-custom-menu/readme.txt

 <strong>Now also works for custom post taxonomies!</strong>

 = Using it =
 Enable the plugin and go to Appearance > Menus.
 Create your Custom Menu.
 If you use Categories or Post Tags in your Custom Menu, be sure to <b>save the menu first</b>.
 Next, you can choose whether you would like to list the original link, or if you would like to replace it by the posts in that taxonomy (Category/Post Tag).
-Note that custom taxonomies and post types are not supported at the moment.
+Note that custom post types are not supported at the moment.

 For each Category or Post Tag item in the menu, you now have the following extra configuration options: